Wyedean School: Facilities

 The Sixth Form block has been built to accommodate increased numbers of A-Level students.
 The Big Bean Café opened 2016, which allows students (including one apprenticeship) to learn how to become a barista.

 Admittance to Wyedean School and Sixth Form Centre is non-denominational and Wyedean accepts both male and female students between the ages of 11 and 18.

-Wyedean currently has around 1100 students (02/2019).
+Wyedean currently has around 1,100 students (02/2019).

 Staff

 The Principal of Wyedean is Gwennan Jeremiah.
-Jodie Howells - Vice Principal- Finance and Business and Dai Thomas - Vice Principal Academic.
+Julie Smith is the Vice Principal (Academic) Jodie Howells is the Vice-Principal (Finance and Business) and Dai Thomas is the Vice-Principal (Pastoral).

 Sixth Form

 The Sixth Form has two Head Boys and two Head Girls, known as 'The Team Leaders'.

 Every year a new set of team leaders is elected to represent the students, by the students.
 The Team Leaders also head a network of teams within the sixth form.

 Notable students

 J. K. (Joanne) Rowling, author of the Harry Potter books, was Head Girl in 1982.
 Her mother, Anne Rowling, had worked there as a technician in the Science Department from 1978.
 During July 2006, the school library was dedicated to J. K. Rowling.
 Although she has made it clear that she did not always enjoy her time at Wyedean, citing teachers and loneliness, her website states that she and her sister "both loved their school days" there.
 She has stated that the character of Professor Snape was partly based on a chemistry teacher who taught at the school, understood to be John Nettleship.
 One of her teachers, Tim Ryan, has also said that he believes that other teachers were a direct influence on some of her characters.
 When she returned to the area in 2001 to film part of a biographical TV programme, she visited the nearby Tutshill Primary School but did not pay a visit to Wyedean.

-Welsh actor Owain Yeoman, who stars in the US series, The Mentalist, was a student at Wyedean School.
+Welsh actor Owain Yeoman, who stars in the US series, The Mentalist, was a student at Wyedean School, as was singer and songwriter Violet Skies.